-The average speed is the total distance travelled by the object in the particular time interval.
+The average speed is the total distance traveled by the object in a particular time interval.

 The average speed is a scalar quantity.
 It is represented by the magnitude and does not have direction.

-The formula for average speed is found by calculating the ratio of the total distance travelled by the body to the time taken to cover that distance.
+The formula for average speed is found by calculating the ratio of the total distance traveled by the body to the time taken to cover that distance.